 This one-pan wonder is a delightful combination of spicy, cheesy, and creamy flavors, making it an instant family favorite.
 Plus, it’s ready in just 30 minutes, so you can whip it up any day of the week without breaking a sweat.

 How easy is this?
 So easy.
 Buy thin chicken cutlets or cut chicken breasts in half and pound down to roughly 1/2-inch thickness.

 Season with classic Tex-Mex spices: chili powder, chipotle powder, smoked paprika, Mexican oregano, cumin.
 Sear for a few minutes to cook.

 Add in corn (fresh is great in summer, but frozen makes this a perfect year-round dinner), red onion, cherry tomatoes, red pepper, jalapeños, garlic, and a little lime juice.
 Saute until the corn starts to brown just a little.
 Stir in some cream cheese for creaminess.

-While we’re on the topic of jalapeños, let’s talk about how to control the spice level.
+Not into spicy?
+Don’t let that scare you away from this recipe!
+Let’s talk about how to control the spice level.
 I know lots of people are spice-averse, or cooking for little kids.
 It’s time for my favorite subject… kitchen chemistry!

 Peppers are spicy because they contain capsaicin, the chemical compound responsible for that tasteless, fiery heat.
 Capsaicin is concentrated in the inner pith (the white rib part) of the peppers.
 While it is commonly thought that seeds are responsible for heat, it is actually the pith that should be removed to tame spicy peppers.